 F1's can only do locums within their employing trust and only at FY1 level.
 They are not fully registered and cannot work unsupervised.
 It would be very unusual for them to take on too many locums as they are very busy as F1s already.

-F2's are different because they are fully registered with the GMC and they can do other locums that are related to their training.
-However, FY2 should take on locums shifts only as appropriate and as long as they do not contravene their rest time.
-This can be seen as a probity issue in certain circumstances.
+F2's are different because they are fully registered with the GMC, and they can do other locums that are related to their training.
+However, FY2 should only take on locums shifts as appropriate and as long as they do not contravene their rest time.
+They do need to make the Trust and the practice aware of any additional shifts they are doing if it is starting to impact on their training.
+Otherwise, this could be seen as a probity issue in certain circumstances.